Published on December 2, 2025

 Think of this process as finding a comfortable balance.
 You want a plan that covers your potential medical expenses without straining your monthly budget.
 It’s about looking at your health history, considering what the future might hold, and matching that with a premium you can comfortably afford.
 By breaking it down into a few manageable steps, you can confidently select a Medigap plan that works for you now and in the years to come.
 We’ll walk through how to assess your needs, compare your options, and find that sweet spot between cost and coverage.

-Assess Your Healthcare Needs and Budget
+Start with Your Healthcare Needs and Budget

 First, take a moment to think about your health.
 Do you have chronic conditions that require frequent doctor visits?
 Or are you generally healthy and mainly want coverage for unexpected events?
 Medigap plans are designed to help pay for the costs that Original Medicare doesn’t, like deductibles and coinsurance.
 Your personal health is a major clue as to how much coverage you might need.